Use Mod Podge and a pillowcase (yes, a pillowcase!) to decoupage a design onto a tabletop. This table revamp is really easy!

 That’s exactly what happened with this fun table with the neon legs.
 What I liked about this table, in addition to the fun neon legs, is that it was part of a set of dorm goodies that all went together.

-So basically, if you have a spare pillowcase and a table you need to decorate, you can do it with Mod Podge.
+So basically, if you have a spare pillowcase and a table you need to decorate, you can do a Mod Podge tabletop yourself.
 Here’s how.

 DIY Table Revamp